This is the website of Claudio Ghiglione, PhD in Earth, Environmental and Polar Sciences, expedition guide and wildlife

-After high school I decided, unfortunately, to give up another passion – play punk & rock music – and my tendency for the scientific subjects led me to take a degree in Environmental Sciences and then also a master degree in Marine Sciences.
-During the academic years I had the opportunity to improve my knowledge about the flora and fauna both for the marine and terrestrial habitats.
-This also happened because I met very skilled people who, with their knowledge and enthusiasm, made me discover new realities.
-In the same years I took part in a course about ‘geophysics exploration of the polar areas’ and immediately I understood what way I wanted to follow.
-For this reason, after my degrees, I worked different years on different scientific projects and in March 2017 I have defended and deposited my PhD thesis in Earth, Environmental and Polar Sciences runs in collaboration among the University of Siena (Italy), the Italian National Antarctic Museum (Italy) and the British Antarctic Survey (United Kingdom) with a specialization in polar ecology.
-During my PhD I had the opportunity to take part in some scientific cruises projects in the field.
-In the 2015, in fact, I spent more than three months in a two different periods (winter and summer) in the High Arctic area around Svalbard archipelago and also, in the 2016, two months in the Southern Ocean (Antarctica) on board of the R/V James Clark Ross.
+Claudio was born in Italy in 1983.
+Always interested in science and nature since he was really young.
+After high school he decided to give up another passion – play punk & rock music – ands his tendency for the scientific subjects led him to take a degree in Environmental Sciences and then also a master degree in Marine Sciences.
+During the academic years he had the opportunity to improve his knowledge about the flora and fauna both for the marine and terrestrial habitats.
+In the same years he took part in a course about ‘geophysics exploration of the polar areas’ and immediately he understood what way he wanted to follow.
+For this reason, after the degrees he worked several years on different scientific projects and in March 2017 he defended and deposited his PhD thesis in Earth, Environmental and Polar Sciences run in collaboration among the University of Siena (Italy), the Italian National Antarctic Museum (Italy) and the British Antarctic Survey (United Kingdom) with a specialization in polar benthic ecology.